seaeagle1/EasyPipes/README.md

 # EasyPipes
 Simple C# library for NamedPipe and TCP-based IPC

-Written against .NET Core 2.1, ought to be compatible with most modern .NET versions.
+Written against .NET Standard 2.0, ought to be compatible with most modern .NET versions.

 ## Usage